gomorpheus/morpheus-docs/experimental/innodb/scripts.rst

 Scripts
 ============

-   * You will need to create a script file on the machine you have mysqlsh on and then run the following command.
+   * You will need to create a script file on the machine you have mysqlsh installed.
+Then run the following command.

          .. code-block:: bash